awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 For example, a cluster has two active container instances registered, a `c4.4xlarge` instance and a `c4.large` instance\.
 The `c4.4xlarge` instance registers into the cluster with 16,384 CPU units and 30,158 MiB of memory\.
 The `c4.large` instance registers with 2,048 CPU units and 3,768 MiB of memory\.
 The aggregate resources of this cluster are 18,432 CPU units and 33,926 MiB of memory\.

-If ten tasks are running on this cluster that each consume 1,024 CPU units and 2,048 MiB of memory, a total of 10,240 CPU units and 20,480 MiB of memory are utilized on the cluster, which is reported to CloudWatch as 55% CPU utilization and 60% memory utilization for the cluster\.
+If ten tasks are running on this cluster anch each task consumes 1,024 CPU units and 2,048 MiB of memory, a total of 10,240 CPU units and 20,480 MiB of memory are used on the cluster, which is reported to CloudWatch as 55% CPU utilization and 60% memory utilization for the cluster\.

 ## Service Utilization<a name="service_utilization"></a>

 Service utilization is measured as the percentage of CPU and memory that is used by the Amazon ECS tasks that belong to a service on a cluster when compared to the CPU and memory that is specified in the service's task definition\.
-This metric is compatible with services with tasks using both the Standard and Fargate launch types\.
+This metric is supported for services with tasks using both the EC2 and Fargate launch types\.

 ```
                                       (Total CPU units used by tasks in service) x 100